How it all began and where it's all headed

 Success was very hard earned and despite most people thinking Brownie had the best job in the world, he worked incredibly long hours 7 days a week to keep up with his television, radio, newspaper, book publishing and internet commitments and this heavy workload eventually took its toll on his health.

 He had to back off and since the television component was the most work intensive, after producing and presenting almost 2700 Coastwatch Report live crosses in 7 News and 300 Brownies Coastwatch half hour shows over a period of 17 years, he reluctantly departed Channel 7 in late 2005.

-Now, with his health problems under control and thanks to several key staff and business partners, Brownie now takes it a lot easier, but is still able to use his extensive knowledge and experience of coastal life to inform and entertain users of this website, listeners to 4KQ and Sunday Mail readers.
+Now, Brownie now takes it a lot easier, skippers a 44ft Assegai game boat ... www.bsfac.com.au ... and still uses his extensive knowledge and experience of coastal life to inform and entertain users of this website and listeners to 4KQ.